Marc-Girondot/TSD_Cm/README.md

-# Workflow for Green Sea Turtles temperature-dependent sex determination
+# Workflow for Green Sea Turtle temperature-dependent sex determination analysis
 Code to analyze Temperature-Dependent Sex Determination in green turtles, *Chelonia mydas*.

 Code used in the submitted publication: